Mixone-FinallyHere/G4Patcher/README.md

 Make sure that:
 1. The patch name is clearly labeled with the ROM it is to be applied to (such as "_HG" or "_PLAT")
-2. The patch includes this type of structure:
+2. The patch includes this type of structure (only for code injection patches):
 ```asm
 INJECT_ADDR equ 0x023C8000